-However, you can make sure that there are no TDS deductions on your withdrawal amount by filling out PF form 15G if your income is below the taxable limit.
+However, you can make sure that there are no TDS deductions on your PF withdrawal amount by filling out Form 15G if your income is below the taxable limit.
 To learn more on this matter, please read on.

 Keeping these above conditions in view, these are the PF withdrawal rules that will be applicable:

-You can get Form 15G from EPFO’s online portal or the websites of major banks.
 Simply log in and search for PF Form 15G download, and you can download it to your computer or smartphone.

 Furthermore, you can also visit the Income Tax Department’s official website for the same.
+Here’s a sample Form 15G.

 Yes, you can definitely submit Form 15G online via EPFO’s online portal.
 If you are wondering how to fill out Form 15G for PF withdrawal, follow the steps given below: